Orange Soy Snapper

 2 mandarin oranges, juiced

 2 tablespoons fresh lime juice

 2 teaspoons finely chopped fresh ginger

 2 green onions, finely chopped

-Lighthouse Seafood is a family business, owned and operated by Tim and Heather O'Leary.
+owned and operated by Tim, Heather and Danny O’Leary.

 101 N. Country Club Rd.